-Surfing the net is great fun… until – *bash* – a wave hits you from behind.
-What the f*** is that??
-Before and after pictures of someone with perfect teeth after… AND perfect teeth before???
-You’ve landed on a cosmetic dental office website!
+Surfing the net is great fun… until you land on a website with before and after pictures of someone with perfect teeth after… AND perfect teeth before???

 Aesthetic vs. Cosmetic Dentistry

 A distinction can be made between aesthetic dentistry, which implies restoring teeth to their normal appearance as found in nature, and cosmetic dentistry, which is improving the colour, shape or arrangement of teeth to make things look better to the eye of the beholder, which in some cases translates into “looks fake”.
 Ideally, all dentistry should be aesthetically pleasing, i.e. you should look as good as or better than before treatment, and the result should look natural, like real teeth (there are exceptions to this rule – for example, gold is an excellent material for dental restorations, especially for teeth that are not visible when smiling, so it can be a great choice depending on your personal preferences).